trustoverip/tswg-acdc-specification/spec/spec.md

 #### Blindable state registry example

 Consider blindable state revocation registry for ACDCs.
-The transaction state can be one of three values, `null`, `issued`, or `revoked`.
+The transaction state can be one of two values, `issued`, or `revoked`.
+In this case, placeholder values of the empty, `` string for transaction state, `ts` and container SAID, `cd` fields is also employed to decorrelate the initialization.
 The Issuer with AID, `ECJp2wIGM9u2Edk-PLMZ1H4zpq06UecHwzy-K9FpNoRx` first creates one among many placeholder Registries by issuing the following transaction event:

 ```json
 {